Language-Research-Technology/ldaca-website/content/news/posts/ldaca-metadata-ecosystem-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide08.png' alt='' title='Slide: 8' border='1'  width='85%%'/>

-The LDaCA services we are building use an API to drive the data portals.
-The API can be used for direct access with appropriate access control – see [another eResearch presentation](../fair-care-eresearch-2022) which explains this in detail.
+The LDaCA services we are building use an {{< glossary_link display="API" id="api" >}} to drive the data portals.
+The {{< glossary_link display="API" id="api" >}} can be used for direct access with appropriate access control – see [another eResearch presentation](../fair-care-eresearch-2022) which explains this in detail.
 These screenshots show code notebooks (running in BinderHub on the Nectar cloud) accessing language resources.

 </section>